PTSD: National Center for PTSD

 Tools and Resources to Help

-This mobile app has tools that can help you deal with common reactions after mass violence, like, stress, sadness, and anxiety.
+This mobile app has tools that can help you deal with common reactions after wildfires, like, stress, sadness, and anxiety.
 You can also track your symptoms over time.

 Disasters and mass violence may lead to injury, death, and psychological distress.
 This page links to information to help affected individuals and loved ones deal with distress that may result from these events.